cknoll/simplefeedback/README.md

 there are buttons (also activeateable by keys) to select the previous and next annotation.
 This also solves to access annotations which refer to the same text.

+highlighting annotations which refer to the same text: is tricky because of the interaction of outer span and inner span and css selectors

 ### Current Bugs: